marifyo/fggcosha/_posts/2015-01-05-new-executives-take-office.md

 ---
 layout: post
 title: "The Torch is Passed - Our New Executives Assume Office"
+author: ify_obi
-description: "As we usher in a new year, so we usher in a new committee to take over the leadership..."
+excerpt: "As we usher in a new year, so we usher in a new committee to take over the leadership..."
 modified: 2015-01-10
 tags: [fggc osha alumni, meeting reminder]
 comments: true